matthewglasenapp/hla_resolve/README.md

 The command will print the final HLA allele calls to STDOUT, along with important logging information, including coverage depth metrics and the paths of intermediate files (e.g., BAM, VCF).
 Genes that could not be reconstructed are shown as `not_typed`.

-The same calls are written to `test/HG002/hla_typing_results/`, the primary results directory for this run.
+The same HLA allele calls are written to `test/HG002/hla_typing_results/`, the primary results directory for this run.
 It holds the six result files described in [Primary Results](#primary-results), with `allele_output.csv` giving the four-field calls shown above.

+The reconstructed sequences that produced those calls are in `test/HG002/hla_fasta_haplotypes/`. `HG002_HLA_haplotypes_gene.fasta` holds the full gene sequences and `HG002_HLA_haplotypes_CDS.fasta` holds the coding sequences (CDS), two records per gene, one for each haplotype.

 <details>
 <summary><b>Full command-line options</b></summary>